|Image Credit: Custom Kitchen Design from Shutterstock|

 But if I am really honest there is one thing that I am a little sad I'll probably never get to do and that is design my own super stylish kitchen.
 My husband and I bought our first house in 1997 and we changed the old-fashioned brown tiles to a mix of bright and cheerful ones but that was about it as eighteen months later we were moving into a house that came with our work and we knew we'd only be there short-term so no point in doing any more than a lick of paint.
 The next place we bought was a brand new flat where we got to choose the tiles, worktops, cupboards etc which was nice but it was only a small place and I wasn't that excited.

-I had the vision of how it would look, a light kitchen probably with simple shaker style cupboards, a large island where I could cook and prepare the food whilst the kids sat up on high chairs on the other side and did their homework or some drawing.
+I had the vision of how it would look, a light kitchen probably with simple shaker style kitchen units, a large island where I could cook and prepare the food whilst the kids sat up on high chairs on the other side and did their homework or some drawing.
 We'd have one of those enormous American style fridges with a water decanter on the front and all the white goods would either be built-in or hidden away in the utility room at the back.
-Tesco have a great selection of appliances to choose from and I suggest you have a look at their buying guide .

 For now, I'll keep pinning all those little ideas that appeal to me and creating a beautiful kitchen on Pinterest! lol